“Buddy! Buddy! Are you okay?” A Look into the Marine Corps’ Combat Lifesaver Course

 |0

 This work, “Buddy!
 Buddy!
 Are you okay?”
-A Look into the Marine Corps’ Combat Lifesaver Course [Image 3 of 3], by Cpl Garrett Kiger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+A Look into the Marine Corps’ Combat Lifesaver Course, by Cpl Garrett Kiger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-“Buddy!
-Buddy!
-Are you okay?”
-A Look into the Marine Corps’ Combat Lifesaver Course

 LEAVE A COMMENT